syncfusion-content/flutter-docs/Flutter/Licensing/overview.md

 The Flutter controls from Syncfusion can be used without registering the license keys.

->**Note**: If you are using Syncfusion controls prior to version 18.3.0.x, please follow these following steps to register your license key.
+>**Note**: If you are using Syncfusion controls prior to version 18.3.0.x, please follow the following steps to register your license key.

 ## How To Register In An Application